Shock chlorinate & sanitize a well & home piping system whenever:

 You can use regular household bleach (non-perfumed type) that contains 5.25 percent sodium hypochlorite, which kills bacteria and certain viruses.
 Laundry bleach can contain contaminants such as benzene and heavy metals so only use as a last resort if you can not find the powdered bleach and pellets.

 You can also use pool chlorine, which is 10% to 12% sodium hypochlorite and twice as strong as household bleach.
 Do not use pool pellets, which are not designed for potable water.

 Note of Caution:

-Shock chlorination of wells or piping systems may loosen up scale, iron deposits and other materials, which can clog fixtures, appliances and valves in the piping system.
+Shock chlorinating a well or piping system may loosen up scale, iron deposits and other materials, which can clog fixtures, appliances, and valves in the piping system.
 Care should be taken when flushing the piping, and all aerators removed to prevent clogging.
 In some extreme cases of corroded piping, the piping may fail and start to leak after this procedure.
 Chlorination will not remove nitrate or other contaminants.

-Using a Well Sanitizer Kit with Dry Pellets and Powdered Bleach
+How to Shock Chlorinate a Well Using Dry Pellets or Powdered Bleach

 The dry pellet method (70% calcium hypochlorite) can be used for well, storage tank, or cistern sanitation.
 The amount of tablets and granules used will depend on the amount of water in the system to be sanitized.
 Half of the total treatment will be completed with chlorine pellets and the other half will be completed with granular chlorine slurry.

-Do not run high levels of chlorine into septic system.
+Do not run high levels of chlorine down the drain into the septic system.